 1. Boston, MA

-A landmark in the history of the United States (everybody heard of the Boston Tea Party), Boston has grown into a vibrant metropolis where tech startups can thrive.
+A landmark in the United States history (everybody heard of the Boston Tea Party), Boston has grown into a vibrant metropolis where tech startups can thrive.
 The city has an annual GDP of $363 billion – the sixth-largest in the US and the 12th in the world.
-Boston is already home to some of the most prestigious tech giants in the world such as:
+Boston is already home to some of the most prestigious tech giants in the world, such as:

 However, there continues to be plenty of room for new tech startups.
-Entrepreneurs are encouraged to open a tech business here not only by the access to many venture capital funds but also by the presence of many prestigious tech-oriented universities and research hubs.
+Entrepreneurs are encouraged to open a tech business here by access to many venture capital funds and the presence of many prestigious tech-oriented universities and research hubs.

-Boston is the place where you can find graduates from Harvard University, the Massachusetts Institute of Technology and Boston University.
+Boston is where you can find graduates from Harvard University, the Massachusetts Institute of Technology, and Boston University.

 Boston was also ranked by Milken Institute, an independent economic think tank, as the top life sciences cluster in the US.
-This is the city which receives the highest annual funding from the National Institutes of Health.
-At the same time, the 2017 edition of the
+This is the city that receives the highest annual funding from the National Institutes of Health.

 Global Financial Centres Index ranked Boston as the 9th most competitive financial center on the globe.